danieledep/raspberry-remote-shutdown/README.md

 ## Testing MQTT

+Check the **systemd** services are enabled and running
+`systemctl list-unit-files`

-From terminal send MQTT messages to the broker which sends them to ESPHome client.
+From terminal send MQTT messages to the broker which sends them to NodeRED client.

 To turn on:
 ``` mosquitto_pub -d -t ender/switch/mains/command -m "on" ```